0xSe9ment4tionFau1t/EDR-detection-research/README.md

 **Purpose:** Blue-team detection engineering research.
 This lab was built to understand exactly where a self-hosted EDR + Sysmon stack detects process-based attacks, and where it does not — so those gaps can be closed.

 The approach is iterative: deploy the detection stack, validate it fires against baseline techniques, then build a PoC that bypasses each detection layer one at a time.
 Every evasion step maps back to a specific detection gap and a recommended fix.
 The PoC itself has been redacted to avoid being used for malicious purposes.
+The lab was done for educational purposes only.

 > Full write-up: [`report/edr_evasion_report.pdf`](report/edr_evasion_report.pdf)